kanow/operations/Documentation/Configuration/TypoScriptConfiguration/Index.rst

 =========================

 The extension come with some TypoScript which needs to be included.
+You can include TypoScript in different ways.
+The preferred way should be include TypoScript from Extensions in your Site Package.
+See  :ref:`Include TypoScript in Site Package <t3sitepackage:typoscript-configuration`>

+The old way is also possible.
+Include TypoScript of the Extension in your root TypoScript Template (`sys_template`) in database.

 #.
 Select the root page of your site.